glaforge/mn-gcp/README.md

 # Micronaut on Google Cloud

-Samples showing how to deploy Micronaut code on Google Cloud.
+Samples showing how to deploy Micronaut code on Google Cloud

 ## Some setup